 On May 15, long-time member Arlan Byrne presented Geauga County during the Civil War Years at the Middlefield Library.
 Arlan’s daughter, Rebecca, shared the podium with him and John Sandy put together a Power Point presentation to provide some visual diversion.
 Arlan’s talk was a lighter look at history, pointing out some of the stranger aspects of events.
 For instance, in order to have enough area to qualify as a county and separate itself from Geauga County, Lake County counted land under Lake Erie.
 Then there was the convicted killer whose funeral was held before his execution.
 Arlan’s talk, as always, was amusing and delightful.
 A number of members of our round table made the trip to Middlefield and joined Arlan for a celebratory snack after the talk.

 We have, in my opinion, one of the best round table newsletters around – thanks to the many contributors and, especially, to the editors, John Sandy and Carl Dodero.
 Here is a link to the latest one:

 Lunchtime Series: Major Battles of the Civil War

 The presentations are held the second Wednesday of each month at noon in the James A. Garfield Community Room of the Mentor Public Library.
-The next presentation is The Battle of the Wilderness on April 9, 2014.
+The next presentation is The Battle of Cold Harbor on June 11, 2014.
 Admission is free and bag lunches are permitted.
 The library requests that you phone them at 440-255-8811 to reserve your free seat.